 Inappropriate fluorescence gain values negatively affect data quality, assay window, and sensitivity.
 If bright samples are measured with a high fluorescence gain, this may result in the saturation of the detector and unusable data.
 On the contrary, if dim signals are detected with a low fluorescence gain, they may become indistinguishable from the background noise.

 To avoid these issues and provide the best possible dynamic range between the highest and the lowest measurement values of your assay, fluorescence gain is typically adjusted on the sample with the expected highest signal output (e.g., a positive control).

-On microplate readers, gain can be either determined empirically or can be automatically adjusted.
-The empirical determination relies either on trial and error, or on pre-defined fluorescence gain values defined by microplate reader manufacturers for specific commercial assays.
+On microplate readers, the gain can be either determined empirically or can be automatically adjusted.
+The empirical determination relies either on trial and error or on pre-defined fluorescence gain values defined by microplate reader manufacturers for specific commercial assays.

 All BMG LABTECH microplate readers can automatically determine the fluorescence gain, provided a specific well with a specific signal intensity is identified.
 Automatic gain adjustment involves a pre-measurement scan of your samples.

 We typically recommend running an automatic gain adjustment at 90% capacity on the sample where the strongest signal is expected.
 The remaining 10% will give you a bit of buffer in case you have replicates with slightly varying signal intensity.
 If the sample with the strongest signal is not known and/or a positive control is not available, users can run an automatic gain adjustment at 10% capacity on a blank or negative control.
 However, this approach cannot avoid saturation, depending on the samples.

 EDR makes fluorescence gain adjustments superfluous